Renée Fleming: 2016–present

 On May 5, 2016, Fleming sang at Carnegie Hall's 125th Anniversary Gala.
 Itzhak Perlman, James Taylor, Yo-Yo Ma and others also performed.
 Richard Gere served as the host.
 On December 9, 2016, Fleming sang jazz with bassist Christian McBride at Wigmore Hall in London.

-On May 13, 2017, Fleming performed the role of the Marschallin in Der Rosenkavalier for the last time at the Metropolitan Opera.
+On May 13, 2017, Fleming performed the role of the Marschallin in Der Rosenkavalier for the last time at the Met.
 In an interview, Fleming stated that she will focus in the future on new roles.

 Fleming performed the role of Nettie Fowler in a 2018 Broadway revival of Carousel at the Imperial Theatre.
 Produced by Scott Rudin and directed by Jack O'Brien, the show garnered 11 Tony Award nominations, including a Tony nomination for Fleming herself.

 On September 1, 2018, Fleming sang "Danny Boy" at the funeral service for Senator John McCain held at the Washington National Cathedral.
 On October 2, 2018, Fleming sang at the Carnegie Hall opening night gala with Audra McDonald and the San Francisco Symphony, conducted by Michael Tilson Thomas.

 During April and May 2019, Fleming appeared opposite actor Ben Whishaw in Norma Jeane Baker of Troy, the inaugural production in the Kenneth C. Griffin Theater at The Shed in Manhattan.
 In his review, New York Times theater critic Ben Brantley wrote:

 [Fleming's] creamy, disembodied voice floats through the air like thought made sound...Mr.
 Whishaw and Ms. Fleming are, against the odds, marvelous.
 They somehow lend an emotional spontaneity to ritualistic words and gestures, while conjuring an affecting relationship.